 Paying for care at home or a care home

 Before we look at the options, here is a useful video that talks about paying for elderly care in the home and in care homes.
-Here is a short video that looks at paying for care.
+Here is a short video that looks at the 12 ways to paying for care.

 One of the first things that you need to think about is how much you expect care for you or a loved one to cost.

 The cost of care will depend on a number of things including: